GaboTheDemo/Blood-and-Iron-Fleasion-Asset-Dump/README.md

 - Find an error in the JSON (From example, I named an asset wrongly)

 **Feel free to DM "gabothelynx" on Discord :3!
 I don't bite...**

+## Custom Configs:
+I've made a couple of custom configurations, if you'ld like to try them :3
+- **Blood and Iron: Half-Life Edition:** Replaces a lot of the sound effects with Half-Life ones!
+They fit surprisingly well and its pretty fun to play.